SilvioMessi/hassio-addons/appflowy_cloud/DOCS.md

 ## Usage

 Once the add-on is started, click on OPEN WEB UI.
 This will open a new browser tab at the `PUBLIC_URL`, displaying the AppFlowy Web application.
-For user management, please visit `PUBLIC_URL/console`
+For admin panel, (users management), please visit `PUBLIC_URL/console`

 ## Support